Haden-Brock/se_project_react/README.md

 - like button functionality
 - card deletion with hidden button for unauthorized users
 - React routing with HOC components\
-- Deployed to Google Cloud server
+- Deployed to Google Cloud server *server no longer functioning*

 ## Plans for improving project